Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction: Randomized Point selection

 \item the hybrid approach satisfies

 \end{itemize} \end{theorem}

 For both the leverage score and the hybrid point selection approaches, the point selection operator $S$ contains (appropriately scaled) columns from the identity matrix.
-A few differences between the standard DEIM approach is worth pointing out: \begin{enumerate} \item The matrix $S$ no longer has orthonormal columns; therefore,
+A few differences between the standard DEIM approach are worth pointing out (assume that $\D \neq 0$ and $\D \neq I_n$): \begin{enumerate} \item The matrix $S$ no longer has orthonormal columns; therefore,

-The first equality holds because $\D$ is an oblique projector \cite{szyld2006many}. \item Second, the DEIM implementation has to be altered appropriately.
+The first equality holds because $\D$ is an oblique projector, see \cref{oblique}. \item Second, the DEIM implementation has to be altered appropriately.
 There are two steps: first, the components of $f(\cdot)$ as determined by $S$ are extracted, and second, these components are scaled by the corresponding scaling factor. \item We can combine \cref{thm:sampling} along with \cref{l_deim} to derive the error in the DEIM approximation.
 With the assumption and notation of \cref{thm:sampling}, the following bounds hold with probability at least $1-\delta$

 This is obtained by combining \cref{thm:sampling} with \cref{l_deim}. \end{enumerate}

 \begin{proof}[\cref{thm:sampling}] The DEIM operators satisfy the inequalities

 and